mozilla-extensions/aboutsync/README.md

 server data for your account.
 It is designed primarily for Sync developers, or advanced users who would like insights into their Sync data.

+It is a React app which needs full chrome permissions - ie, the .jsx files have `ChromeUtils` and are able to reach into the internal sync/fxa/etc implementation to display and edit.
+It mostly just reads, but it includes destructive functionality; arbitrary editing of sync related stuff, raw sql execution, etc.

+It does this by abusing addons "experimental api" support - where the "api" here is "whatever it takes to give ChromeUtils to our jsx".
+See ext_bootstrap.js.
+And to register the about page - see "*Redirector.js".

+# Using the addon

 Once installed, type `about:sync` into the URL bar.

 [Pull requests are welcome](https://github.com/mozilla-extensions/aboutsync)